MorganSchmiedt/markdown/README.md

 - `allowOrderedNestedList`: Whether ordered nested lists are allowed.
 Defaults to `true`.
 - `allowHorizontalLine`: Whether horizontal lines are allowed.
 Defaults to `true`.
 - `allowQuote`: Whether quotes are allowed.
 Defaults to `true`.
-- `allowReference`: Whether references are allowed.
-Defaults to `true`.
+- `allowFootnote`: Whether footnotes are allowed.
+Defaults to `false`.
 - `maxHeader`: Max header level.
 Number from 1 to 6 included. e.g. 2 means authorized header tags are `<h1>` and `<h2>`.
 Defaults to 6.

 Callback functions can be passed to the options as well.
 They allow to edit the output [element](#element-object) (e.g. add custom attributes).